beaufortfrancois/cog-chrome-app/README.md

 # Cog Chrome App

-Just a simple Chrome App to showcase chrome.system APIs.
+Just a simple Chrome App to showcase `chrome.system.*` APIs.

-To install on Chrome Desktop, visit the [Chrome Web Store page](https://chrome.google.com/webstore/detail/difcjdggkffcfgcfconafogflmmaadco).
+To install it on Chrome Desktop, visit the [Chrome Web Store page](https://chrome.google.com/webstore/detail/difcjdggkffcfgcfconafogflmmaadco).

-To install on Chrome for Android, visit the [Play Store page](https://play.google.com/store/apps/details?id=com.github.beaufortfrancois.cog-chrome-app).
+To install it on Chrome for Android, visit the [Play Store page](https://play.google.com/store/apps/details?id=com.github.beaufortfrancois.cog-chrome-app).

 ## Getting the code